MathiasSoender/do_land_proj2/README.md

 *Important*: Metrics of an analysis are NOT saved if metric_value.raw is 0 AND coverage.entity_count is 0.
 Why?
 I saw that each analysis contains all metrics (988 to date).
 That is also why I look in the coverage.entity_count for computing "the count of objects associated with the specified metric type", as this is my best understanding at the given time.

+ There are also 2 other endpoints,
+ 1. POST /metric : Create a metric in the database.
+ 2. GET /metric/{metric_id} : Gets a metric with specific metrid_id.

+ Future work would be to keep this Database synced with Matter (scheduler).